MadhumantiSaha/AI-content-moderation-model/README.md

 4. Content either approved or rejected based on policies
 5. Approved content appears on PixelPost feed
 6. Moderators can review decisions in dashboard

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License.

-## Documentation

-Detailed documentation for the API endpoints, deployment guides, and configuration options can be found in the `/docs` directory.